 The synchronous demodulator's internal frequency error estimator acquires the frequency error based on a 101010 preamble structure.
 The bit clock recovery circuit locks to the incoming data stream within four transactions of a "10" or "01" bit stream.
-The synchronous demodulator gives optimal performance for 2-level FSK or GFSK modulation that has a modulation index less than 2.
+The synchronous demodulator gives optimal performance for 2- or 4-level (G)FSK modulation that has a modulation index less than 2.